 Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been omitted.
-The results of operations for the three months ended March 31, 2023, are not necessarily indicative of the results to be expected for the full year ending December 31, 2023, or for any other future year or interim period.
-The accompanying financial statements should be read in conjunction with the audited financial statements and the related notes thereto included in the Company's Annual Report on Form 10-K filed by the Company with the SEC on February 27, 2023 (the "Annual Report").
+The results of operations for the three and nine months ended September 30, 2023, are not necessarily indicative of the results to be expected for the full year ending December 31, 2023, or for any other future year or interim period.
+The accompanying financial statements should be read in conjunction with the audited financial statements and the related notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 filed by the Company with the SEC on February 27, 2023 (the "Annual Report").